gregoryv/draft-renamin-fs/README.md

 - rename type FS to System
 - rename suffix FS to Sys
-- rename argument fsys to fs
+- rename argument fsys to sys

 Readability is improved in how we reason/talk about things, eg.

 - Before: "Glob uses the fsys argument of type FS to ..."
-- After: "Glob uses the fs argument of type System to ..."
+- After: "Glob uses the sys argument of type System to ..."

 - Before: "ReadFileFS interface extends the FS interface with ..."
 - After: "ReadFileSys interface extends the System interface with ..."